Highlights

 Kenya

 Alongside Paris 2024 we explored innovative mechanisms to amplify para sport activities and drive change.
-Working alongside Kenyan athletes and the youth movement and award-winning media house Shujaaz – we were able to reach new audiences with the aim of dismantling stereotypes and sharing first person narratives of entrepreneurship, sporting achievement and community participation.
-Thought the narrative of successful para-athletes we have looked to spark youth interest to expanding the pipeline of future sporting talent.
-A vivid illustration of these efforts can be seen in the experiences of two Kenyan para-athletes who competed on the international stage at Paris 2024 – and were part of the team that ensured Kenya’s most decorated Paralympic team since 2008 Beijing.
-Samson Ojuka a long-jumper and sprinter.
-Here are the stories of the two para athletes.
+Working alongside Kenyan athletes and the youth movement and award-winning media house Shujaaz, we were able to reach new audiences with the aim of dismantling stereotypes and sharing first person narratives of entrepreneurship, sporting achievement and community participation.
+Through the narrative of successful para-athletes, we have looked to spark youth interest to expanding the pipeline of future sporting talent.
+A vivid illustration of these efforts can be seen in the experiences of Stency Neema, a Kenyan para-athlete, para-badminton, and para-taekwondo star.

 • Hand on Phone's settings, setting up closed captioning Cover Image